-According to the law, the employment contract can end by mutual agreement, resignation or death of the employee, expiration of the term agreed in the contract, the conclusion of the task or work for which he/she was hired and by acts of God.
-In these cases, there is no severance payment and the employer must only pay the outstanding accrued benefits.
-These are the non-guilt causes of termination.
+According to the law, the employment contract can end by mutual agreement, by resignation of the employee, by the death of the employee, expiration of the term agreed in the contract, the conclusion of the task or work for which he/she was hired and by acts of God.
+In these cases, there is no severance payment and the employer must only pay outstanding accrued benefits.

-In addition, the employer may, unilaterally and without expressing any reason, terminate the contracts of executive and senior officers who have power of attorney to act on behalf of the company with at least the above-mentioned powers, or those acting in an exclusive reliance status.
-Also, the employer can terminate employees because of company needs.
-Such needs shall be specifically informed in the dismissal letter and set the ground for litigation in case the employee considers the cause argued for the termination is not applicable or fair.
-In both cases, the employee is entitled to severance payment.
+Additionally, the employer may, unilaterally and without expressing any reason, terminate the contracts of executive and senior officers who have power of attorney to act on behalf of the company or acting in an exclusive reliance status, and it can also terminate other employees because of needs of the company.
+Such needs shall be specifically informed in the dismissal letter and set ground for litigation in case employee considers the cause is not applicable or fair.
+In both cases the employee is entitled to severance payment.